 The workflow consists of the following steps:

-- Export your artwork from a design tool to Qt Design Studio.
+- Export your design from a design tool.

-- Create a project in Qt Design Studio and import your artwork to it.
+- Create a project in Qt Design Studio and import your design to it.

 - Create reusable components in the Design mode.

 - Animate your design with the timeline and easing curve editor.